-The Most Effective Ways to Control Pesky Weeds!
+The Most Effective Ways to Control Pesky Weeds

 It doesn’t matter if you’re in the garden at every opportunity, or you do bits here and then.
 Especially when they need doing.
 There is one thing you will always find and that’s that you spend far too much time weeding.

 Timing is Key

 It’s often found that pulling young weeds is easier than trying to remove older ones.
 You’ll have much more success this way.
 Timing is essential when it comes to pulling out the younger weeds, and the best time to approach this is usually just after some heavy rain.

-Using simple items like a fork will help you to twist the weeds right down to the end.
+Using a weeder tool will help you to twist the weeds right down to the end.
 This will then enable you to pull them smoothly from the ground.
 When the conditions are dry, you want to focus on getting the weeds right to the soil edge.

 Pulling weeds from the ground isn’t always going to work.
-For many people, the best solution is to remove the weeds heads.
+For many people, the best solution is to remove the heads of the weeds.
 By cutting their heads clean off, you are reducing the chance of reseeding.

 Mulch is Magic

-Mulch the perfect way to keep your soil fresh and cool.
+Mulch is the perfect way to keep your soil fresh and cool.
 It also really helps with weeding.
 Weeds require plenty of light to grow, and mulch works to ensure that the weeds receive as little light as possible, resulting in stunted growth.

 Leave Some Weeds

 While it may sound crazy to leave certain weeds alone, your garden is covered in weed seeds.
 You may find that they don’t fully grow until they have the right amount of sunlight.

 When you need to dig a certain area of the garden, you should always cover the space with quality mulch.

 Let me know, til then–cheers m’deres!